brendobrendo/monkey_kingdom/model_prompt.md

 A **latent space** (penultimate layer) of about **32-64 units** could be a good starting point.
 You want enough capacity to store subtle features like *"how much I trust Monkey A"* or *"how badly I need water."*

+A **compressed latent space** refers to creating a more **compact, lower-dimensional representation** of the input data after it's processed by each subnetwork.
+When I modularize my **Actor model** into subnetworks, each one processes a chunk of your input (e.g., physical state, social beliefs, environment).
+Each subnetwork transforms that input into a latent space—basically, an intermediate representation (vector) that captures the essence of that input block.

 ---